nipuna-g/Spelling-Alphabet/README.md

 $ polymer build
 ```

-This will create builds of your application in the `build/` directory, optimized to be served in production.
+This will create builds of the application in the `build/gh-pages` directory, optimized to be served in production.
 You can then serve the built versions by giving `polymer serve` a folder to serve from:

 ```
-$ polymer serve build/default
+$ polymer serve build/gh-pages
 ```

+# Deploying to gh-pages

+Deployed to gh-pages by pushing the build folder in to the `gh-pages` branch

+`$ git subtree push --prefix build/gh-pages/ origin gh-pages`

 ## Running Tests